Yaakov Bar-Shalom: Awards and honors

-Bar-Shalom is recipient of IEEE Control Systems Society Distinguished Member Award (1987); UConn AAUP Award for Excellence in Research (1988); J. Mignona Data Fusion Award from the DoD JDL Data Fusion Group (2002); IEEE Dennis J. Picard Medal for Radar Technologies and Applications (2008); Connecticut Medal of Technology (2012); IEEE AESS Pioneer Award (2022).
+Bar-Shalom is a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
+He received the IEEE Control Systems Society Distinguished Member Award in 1987; the UConn AAUP Award for Excellence in Research in 1988; the J. Mignona Data Fusion Award from the DoD JDL Data Fusion Group in 2002; the IEEE Dennis J. Picard Medal for Radar Technologies and Applications in 2008; the Connecticut Medal of Technology in 2012; and the IEEE Aerospace and Electronic Systems Society Pioneer Award in 2022.